 Inner strength grows when you start to believe whole heartedly that absolutely no one or nothing has the power over your happiness but you.

-When life feels off on some way, it's natural to look at our external circumstances and check to see if any change needs to be made.
-While it's true, making changes to our external lives can reflect intuitive direction toward continued growth, what happens when you've tried all the changes you could, externally, and something just still feels off?
+When life feels off balance in some way, it's natural to look at our external circumstances and check to see if any change needs to be made.
+While it's true, making changes to our external lives can reflect intuitive direction toward continued growth, what happens when you've tried all the changes you could, externally, and something just still feels wrong?

 This is the time to dig into your inner strength.
 Strength comes in many forms.
 One particular form is the strength to make deep internal shifts of thought and perspective.
 Look at where you feel unfulfilled and be honest with yourself as to what really needs to shift to attain the sense of "wholeness" you desire.
 Making changes from the inside will manifest bigger changes on the outside, than any externally driven changes could produce.